istio/istio.io/content/blog/2018/egress-tcp/index.md

 Note that you see a one-star rating for both displayed reviews, as expected.
 You changed the ratings to be one star to provide us with a visual clue that our external database is indeed being used.

-As with egress rules for HTTP/HTTPS, you can delete and create egress rules for TCP using `istioctl`, dynamically.
+As with service entries for HTTP/HTTPS, you can delete and create service entries for TCP using `istioctl`, dynamically.

 ## Motivation for egress TCP traffic control